MyraOphelia/MyraOphelia/README.md

 I build reliable, user-centred software: clear UX, maintainable code, and systems that scale from prototype to production.
 Interested in **frontend engineering**, **APIs & backend services**, and **end-to-end product quality**.

-*BSc Computer Science (MMU) · strong academic record · shipped PHP sites end-to-end + automation at scale in prior roles — happy to talk architecture and trade-offs.*
+*BSc Computer Science  · strong academic record · shipped PHP sites end-to-end + automation at scale in prior roles — happy to talk architecture and trade-offs.*

 ---